om01-org/repo-1/README.md

 # repo-1
-This is your first repository-project reset
+This is your first repository-only test sync settings